rancher/docs/content/rancher/v2.5/en/logging/_index.md

 - We now support filtering logs.
 - We now support writing logs to multiple outputs.

+The following figure from the [Banzai documentation](https://banzaicloud.com/docs/one-eye/logging-operator/#architecture) shows the new logging architecture:

-<figcaption>How the Banzai Cloud Logging Operator Works with Fluentd</figcaption>
+<figcaption>How the Banzai Cloud Logging Operator Works with Fluentd and Fluent Bit</figcaption>

 ![How the Banzai Cloud Logging Operator Works with Fluentd]({{<baseurl>}}/img/rancher/banzai-cloud-logging-operator.png)